-Extremely rare SR-71A titanium black outer skin fragment from 'Blackbird' s/n 61-7970 'Super Skater' - lost on June 17th, 1970 - paired with Ron Cole's original artwork of this specific aircraft during takeoff, in a framed wall-hanging display.
-Signed and numbered by the artist.
+Extremely rare SR-71A titanium black outer skin fragment from 'Blackbird' s/n 61-7970 'Super Skater' - lost on June 17th, 1970 - paired with Ron Cole's new and original artwork of this specific aircraft during takeoff from Guam, in a framed wall-hanging display.

 This aircraft was lost on 17 June 1970 following a re-fueling collision with a KC-135Q (59-1474) tanker.
 Lt.
 Col. Buddy L. Brown and his RSO Maj.
 Mortimer J. Jarvis both ejected and survived the crash.
 The KC-135 made it back to Beale AFB, California with a damaged refueling boom and aft fuselage.
 Super Skater crashed into the desert.
 These pieces were recovered from the crash site in June 2013 by Zane Harwell, from whom these parts were directly obtained.
 The vast majority of the aircraft was removed from the site by the government in 1970, but these few pieces of wreckage remained.

-This wall hanging display is framed under glass and is 11x17 inches in size and the titanium fragment is 2 x 4 inches.
+This wall hanging display is framed under acrylic and is 11x17 inches in size and the titanium fragment is 2 x 4 inches.
 Each display is signed and numbered by the artist, and includes the history of this aircraft.

 One of the rarest and most historically important displays ever released by Cole's Aircraft - Original un-doped linen from the Wright 1903 Flyer (also known as Flyer I) that first...

 Authenticated with full provenance, history, and chain of custody from 1927: .
 Original .5x.5-inch swatch of silver-doped linen from Charles Lindbergh's Spirit of St. Louis, that was on the aircraft...

 Join our mailing list and receive 20% off your first order!